What is market volatility?

 Our writers and editors used an in-house natural language generation platform to assist with portions of this article, allowing them to focus on adding information that is uniquely helpful.
 The article was reviewed, fact-checked and edited by our editorial staff prior to publication.

 Investors who prefer to buy and hold a stock, rather than trade, may want to avoid volatile stocks, as volatility makes it harder to maintain the value of the investment.
-But investors may also want to take advantage of volatility by trading in and out of positions to profit from these changes.
+But some traders may also want to take advantage of volatility by trading in and out of positions to profit from these changes.

+It’s important for investors and traders to understand market volatility so they can make informed decisions about their investments.
 Here’s what volatility is, how it’s measured and how it can affect investors.

 How market volatility is measured